danielphan-dp/password-checker/README.md

 2. Run the program.
    1. For macOS or Linux: `.\checkpassword <YOUR PASSWORD(S)>`
    2. For Windows 10/11: `py -m checkpassword <YOUR PASSWORD(S)>`
-3. The program will automatically print out a table analyzed information of the passwords.
+3. The program will automatically print out a table of analyzed information of the passwords.

 **Example**